AnushaReddi02/My-First-MongoDB-Connection/README.md

 * To create a clean, foundational template for future Node.js and MongoDB backend projects.

 ---
 ## 📂 Project Structure

-The essential files for this connection setup are:

 MONGO/
 ├── index.js              # The main script containing the Mongoose connection logic ├── package.json          # Lists the project dependencies (Mongoose)
 ├── package-lock.json
 └── node_modules/